Syncano/syncano-node/docs/docs/server-lib-reference/installation.md

 }
 ```

-If `syncano-server` is not listed there you can use `yarn` to install it (you have to be inside Socket folder):
+If `syncano-server` is not listed there you can use `npm` to install it (you have to be inside Socket folder):
 ```sh
 cd <my-project>/syncano/<my-socket-name>/package.json
 yarn add syncano-server